globallyunique/agile-requirements-framework/why-use-cases-for-agile.md

 ![Work Management](./images/overview-with-work-mgmt-highlighted-small.png)

 It is important to note that the work management system is not storing its artifacts in git.
 The work management is thrown away after a sprint it doesn't matter where it is stored.
 While it might be nice to have this stored in git, it is not important to the requirements framework that this is done.
-Some might argue for keeping the estimates, burn-downs, etc. This kind of estimation and tracking is not part of the agile way-of-working advocated for in this article.
+Some might argue for keeping the estimates, burn-downs, etc. Use of those kinds of estimation and tracking artifacts is not part of the agile way-of-working advocated for in this article.
 The assumptions are:
 - We are moving toward each BDD scenario is a story,
 - Each BDD scenario is so small that we'd estimate it as a 1,
 - Requirements are constantly changing, even inside a sprint, so significant and on-going work on estimation is waste[^no-estimates]
 - Deliver small units of running, tested code incrementally.

+It's good to put details in work management system while the work is happening, e.g., copy in parts of the use case flow related to a story to start the work, add comments about how it needs to change, add detailed notes about requirements, etc. Ultimately move this into the use cases or the BDD scenarios as their permanent and organized form.
+See the [Work Management](./supporting-articles/work-management.md) article for additional thoughts on use of the work management system.

   [^git-issues]: Depending on the work management tool selected, it maybe necessary to supplement it by using a separate issue tracking system like the one available in github or gitlab.
 This is a team specific decision.
 It doesn't change the fact that whatever is put in the work management system isn't going to be good as the comprehensive requirements.

   [^no-estimates]: There is a lot available from google about #NoEstimates, e.g., [A nice overview of the #NoEstimates ideas](https://builtin.com/software-engineering-perspectives/noestimates-software-effort-estimations),[The first chapter of the book by one of the creators of the #NoEstimates movement](https://noestimatesbook.com/wp-content/uploads/2014/11/NoEstimates-book-Chapter-1-We-suck-at-estimation.pdf), [Ron Jeffries on open questions about #NoEstimates](https://ronjeffries.com/xprog/articles/the-noestimates-movement/)